 • Valuing what employees have to offer with their skills and experience

-• Recognizing employees’ worth to the success of the organization
+• Recognising employees’ worth to the success of the organisation

 • Appreciating employee efforts and loyalty

-When all this is done openly and in an established, consistent way, all members of the organization from top to bottom can share mutual trust, a strong sense of security, and reciprocal loyalty.
+When all this is done openly and in an established, consistent way, all members of the organisation from top to bottom can share mutual trust, a strong sense of security, and reciprocal loyalty.

 There are an endless number of ways leaders can encourage a thriving team culture through recognition.
-A few events that can be recognized are:
+A few events that can be Recognised are:

 • Daily wins